Leesa Hybrid (Sapira) Mattress Review

 Given the price and quality of this mattress, it's a bit of a letdown to learn that the Leesa Hybrid comes in only one firmness/comfort level: medium-firm.

-So does its closest competitor, the Nest Alexander Hybrid.
+So does its closest competitor, the Nest Sparrow Hybrid.

 So, if you have special comfort preferences, then you're out of luck with the Leesa Hybrid.
 In this case, I recommend you check out the Helix, which offers a hybrid construction and a similar feel but lets you customize your mattress for your own unique sleeping style.